trychlos/pwix-iziam-oidc/README.md

 - it is Bootstrap-based, so check_npms takes care of requiring @popperjs/core and bootstrap
 - embeds (and provides) latest FontAwesome copy
 - requires pwix:layout package, so that is able to provide responsive layout utilities which adapt to the device
-- is SCSS based (instead of deprecated LESS)

 ## Configuration